 Our judges last year commented “entrants who had taken the time to answer each criteria point for their category, instead of just supplying generic answers or presentations, were easier to score and scored more highly as a result.”

 It doesn’t matter if your business doesn’t meet every single criteria for your category.
 In fact, few of our finalists last year met all of them!
 Instead, focus on your business’ strengths and the strands you do meet!

-To download your copy of the Entry Guidelines, click here
+To download your copy of the Entry Guidelines, visit our entry page here

 A few more top tips…

-You can submit your entry at any time and go back to update, add or edit it as many times as you like before the deadline at the end of May.
+You can submit your entry at any time and go back to update, add or edit it as many times as you like before the deadline on Friday 16th October 2020.

 Completing your entry early also means that we will have chance to look through it in the office and double check that everything is there.
 Just get in touch after you’ve submitted if you’d like us to do this for you.